 The first record of commercial hop production in America dates back to 1648, with the establishment of a 45 acre hop garden to supply the first commercial brewery in the Massachusetts Bay settlement.
 Massachusetts remained the country's most important hop supplier until the 19th century, when production expanded to other New England states.
 By mid-century, the state of New York commanded the largest US hop acreage, reaching its pinnacle in the last decades of the 19th century.
 By the turn of the century the new hop regions along the Pacific coast had overtaken New York's production rates.
 The final curtain for hop growing on the east coast was Prohibition, accompanied by the appearance of downy mildew, which decimated the northeast's hop crop in 1927.
+With the renewed interest in growing hops, some commercial acreage has returned to the Northeast.

-Who we are
+Where we are today